soot-oss/SootUp/docs/jimple.md

     ```

 ##### JIfStmt
-for conditional flow depending on boolean Expression (AbstractConditionExpr) so they have two successor Stmt's
+for conditional flow depending on boolean Expression (AbstractConditionExpr) so they have two successor Stmt's.

 === "Jimple"

     ```jimple